ramon-astudillo/NLSE/README.md

     https://www.l2f.inesc-id.pt/~wlin/public/embeddings/

+For example to download the 400 side emebddings (used by default in the go script)

+    wget https://www.l2f.inesc-id.pt/~wlin/public/embeddings/struc_skip_400.txt -P DATA/txt/

+This should store the file as

+    DATA/txt/struc_skip_400.txt

+## Training your own embeddings

-to train the embeddings with other data you can use
+To train the embeddings with other data you can use

     https://github.com/wlin12/JNN

-In case you want to use your own the first line should contain
+In case you want to use other embeddings the format is the following: The first line should contain

     <number of words> <embedding size>